Pollen Count

 Morning Alerts ☀️.
 Start Your Day Prepared! 🌿 Sign up for daily morning high pollen count alerts.

 Sheffield has two main pollen seasons.
-Tree pollen starts in March and ends in May.
+Tree pollen season usually starts in March and lasts until May.
 During this time, trees release tiny particles into the air.

 Pollen Forecast Chart